A Universe with a generalized ghost dark energy and Van der Waals fluid interacting with a fluid: Abstract

 \section{Abstract}

-We consider a model of a Universe with Ghost Dark Energy and van der Waals fluid interacting with a fluid which was born as a result of interaction between original fluid and some other fluid existing in Universe.
-We suppose that Ghost Dark energy has its contribution to the model by an interaction term $Q$ and we suppose that $Q=3Hb(\rho_{ {tot}}-\rho_{GDe})$.
+In this paper, we consider an unusual connection between different fluids.
+Having established a research goal we would like to consider a toy model of the Universe and investigate its behavior, especially for later time evolution for well known facts.
+The main goal of the article is to consider a toy model of the Universe with generalized ghost dark energy, Van der Waals gas and a phenomenologically modified fluid.
+The origin of the last component can be understood as a result of interaction between some original fluid and some source of energy or matter in Universe.
+By unusual connection we mean an assumption that generalized ghost dark energy has its contribution to the model by an interaction term $Q$ and we suppose an interaction of the form $Q=3Hb(\rho_{ {tot}}-\rho_{GDe})$.
+Graphical analysis is performed and the questions of validity of the generalized second law of thermodynamics and stability of the model also approached in this paper.\\\\ {\bf Keywords:} Ghost Dark Energy, Van der Waals Fluid, Modified Fluid Models.\\\\